 It is not required to use the above save and restore macros.
 CC5X also supports custom interrupt structures.
+This is not interesting for the enhanced 14 bit core because of its hardware register saving.

 A) You may want to use your own save and restore sequence.
 This can be done by inline assembly.
 If CC5X does not accept your code, just insert (on your own risk):